 Eaton's shuttering, in August 1999, created spaces for new Sport Chek, The Brick, Winners and Coast Mountain Sports stores.
 The latter, which incorporated 26,000 square feet, opened for business in April 2001.
 Zellers, in PARK ROYAL SOUTH, proved to be short-lived.
 The store had closed by 1996.
 Its space was refashioned into an Eaton's Home Store, which opened in May 1997 and closed -along with the main mall store- in August 1999.
 Linen's 'n Things operated in the space between November 2000 and October 2008 and was followed by Winners, which moved from the Second Level of the former Eaton's.

-Further plans to redevelop the western portion of the PARK ROYAL SOUTH site had been announced in early 1997.
-Home Depot, Toys "R" Us and PetSmart stores were to be built.
-These plans were cancelled, by community opposition, in late 1998.
+Plans to redevelop the western portion of the PARK ROYAL SOUTH site had been announced in early 1997.
+These plans were cancelled, due to community opposition, in late 1998.
 By the early 2000s, issues with the prospective west end expansion had been worked out.
 A collection of open-air stores -THE VILLAGE AT PARK ROYAL- was built.

 Encompassing 238,000 leasable square feet and thirty-five store spaces, THE VILLAGE was Canada's first lifestyle centre.
 It was anchored by a 1-level (71,800 square foot) Home Depot, (33,900 square foot) Whole Foods Market and (22,500 square foot) Michaels.
 A centre-wide grand opening took place on October 2, 2004.